Cheapest Car Insurance in Aurora (2026 Rates)

 Aurora drivers can cut insurance costs with American National and GEICO.
 American National offers the cheapest minimum coverage at $37 monthly, 48% below Aurora's city average.
 GEICO's minimum coverage costs $43 per month, providing 35% savings.

-For full coverage, American National charges $98 monthly, while GEICO costs $125 per month.
-Both insurers price well below Aurora's average rates.
-Your actual premium depends on your ZIP code and driving record, so compare quotes from multiple companies for the best deal.
+For full coverage, American National charges $98 per month and GEICO charges $125 per month.
+Both are well below Aurora's average rates.
+Your actual premium depends on your ZIP code and driving record, so compare quotes from multiple companies to find the best deal.

 American National$37$98-48%